tj-django/django-migration-resolver-hook/README.md

 Solution:

-This package aims to solve this problem by using a Doubly Linked List while traversing the app's migration file(s) to store and detect duplicate node(s) and potential conflicts.
+This package aims to solve this problem by using a Doubly Linked List while traversing the app's migration file(s) detecting duplicate node(s) and potential conflicts.

 When duplicate nodes are detected [`stat.st_mtime`](https://docs.python.org/2/library/stat.html#stat.ST_MTIME) is used to sort files based on the last modified time.